Date: 2 April 2014. Blue-Water Boats.

 to spend a year (or two) gaining experience aboard a smaller boat that

-simply "won't do" for the final vessel.
-You'll learn things that
+simply "will not do" for the final vessel.
+You will learn things that

 are specific to you.
 For instance: